 -

-Smaller portions: Because fullness sets in sooner, portion sizes naturally shrink.
-Eating stops earlier without a sense of restriction.
+Smaller portions: Because fullness sets in earlier, portions naturally shrink without a sense of restriction.

 -

-Fewer meals and snacks: As food intake changes, the urge to snack between meals often fades.
-Some meals and snacks get delayed or skipped simply because hunger does not appear.
+Fewer meals and snacks: As appetite changes, the urge to snack often fades.
+Some meals or snacks are delayed or skipped simply because hunger does not appear.

 -

-Reduced interest in heavy or large meals: Foods that feel dense or oversized can lose their appeal.
+Reduced interest in heavy meals: Foods that feel dense or oversized may lose their appeal.
 Lighter options often feel more manageable when appetite is lower.

-These shifts are common for people using GLP-1.
-Eating becomes less frequent, portions adjust on their own, and daily eating patterns follow what feels comfortable rather than what used to be routine.
+These changes are common for GLP-1 users.
+If this sounds familiar, you're not alone.
+Eating becomes less frequent.
+Portions adjust on their own.
+Daily patterns follow what feels comfortable rather than what used to be routine.

 -

-Fewer meals mean fewer opportunities to get nutrients: With fewer eating occasions, each meal carries more responsibility.
-Skipping a snack or finishing early leaves less room to cover basic needs.
+Fewer meals mean fewer nutrient opportunities: With fewer eating occasions, each meal carries more responsibility.
+Finishing early or skipping a snack leaves less room to meet basic nutritional needs.

 -

-Calories shrink, but needs remain: Lower intake does not eliminate the body’s need for key macronutrients.
-The margin for low-value calories gets smaller as overall intake declines.
+Calories shrink, but needs remain: Lower intake does not eliminate the body's need for key macronutrients.
+As intake declines, the margin for low-value calories becomes smaller.

 -

 Protein fits well into smaller meals because it can be included without increasing portion size or effort.
-This isn’t about eating more.
-It’s about choosing high-quality protein options that work when appetite is low, meals feel optional, and eating needs to stay simple and flexible.
+This isn't about eating more.
+It's about choosing high-quality protein options that work when appetite is low, meals feel optional, and eating needs to stay simple.

-Common ways protein fits into small, low-appetite meals include:
+Common ways protein fits into low-appetite meals include:

 -

-Protein shakes that can be sipped slowly and finished at your own pace
+Protein shakes that can be sipped slowly and finished at a comfortable pace

 -